-Executive Compensation and Severance Counseling
+Executive Compensation & Severance Counseling

 In certain cases, some whistleblowers can remain anonymous forever; however, the law requires that most must eventually abandon their cloak of anonymity in order to see their case to its rightful conclusion.
-Executives who decide to become whistleblowers can face apprehension and uncertainty about their future after their identity are made known to their companies.
+Executives who decide to become whistleblowers can face apprehension and uncertainty about their future after their identity is made known to their companies.
 Although there are anti-retaliation laws to protect whistleblowers, the reality is that many no longer feel comfortable working in an environment where they may be perceived as disloyal to the company.

 If you decide to leave your company, you must be able to negotiate a favorable severance package, especially if you do not have a sound employment agreement.
 Severance agreements are binding contracts for settling all past and future disputes between you and your company.
 There are a number of important legal and economic issues that must be considered when evaluating a severance offer or negotiating a severance agreement.
 We have assisted many clients with evaluating anti-retaliation claims and, in appropriate cases, have negotiated favorable severance packages.
 By carefully assessing the strengths and weaknesses of your specific situation, we will identify issues that can be used as leverage to achieve the best possible outcome.